JasonWatts/laterHasArrived/README.md

 # TODO:
-1. [Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant
+1. [Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant (Tanner)
-1. (DONE) [Create] The prompt of the names.csv file should mention "file containing names of participants"
+1. ~~[Create] The prompt of the names.csv file should mention "file containing names of participants" ~~
-1. [Results] Verify resolution of NaN problem associated with duplicate rows/columns in AM table
+1. [Results] Verify resolution of NaN problem associated with duplicate rows/columns in AM table (In progress of merging)
-1. (DONE) [Respond] Remove (not just disable) responder's name from selection options
+1. ~~[Respond] Remove (not just disable) responder's name from selection options~~
-1. [Respond] Remove the assigned ID suffix in names lists
+1. ~~[Respond] Remove the assigned ID suffix in names lists ~~
-1. [Respond] On survey-submit, resulting page should also prompt responder to return to survey monkey tab from which this started
+1. [Respond] On survey-submit, resulting page should also prompt responder to return to survey monkey tab from which this started (Christian)
-1. [Respond] Display extra identifying name info only when duplicate names exist
+1. [Respond] Display extra identifying name info only when duplicate names exist (Tanner and Jared)
-1. [Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover
+1. [Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover (Save for later)
 1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
+(M'kya and Maya)
 1. [Create] Allow second and subsequent questions within single survey;
-currently second/subsequent questions in an existing survey generate errors
+currently second/subsequent questions in an existing survey generate errors (Save for later/Walker and Heather?)
-1. [General] Maintain README.md, keeping it aligned with project progress
+1. [General] Maintain README.md, keeping it aligned with project progress (Kyle)
 1. ~~[README] Consolidate "Server" and "Getting started" into a "Running" section~~
 1. ~~[README] Expand "Requirements" with Python 3.5, Internet connection accessible to responders, etc.~~
 1. ~~[README] "CSV" should probably be moved earlier and may not merit its own section;
 should mention a header row; should not say "unique-id1" because these are not unique but collectively uniquely identify an individual~~
-1. [README] Update "Admin view" section, maybe eliminate in favor of documentation for each of the available URLs
+1. [README] Update "Admin view" section, maybe eliminate in favor of documentation for each of the available URLs (Kyle)
 1. ~~Update REAMDE: go to "...../admin"~~
-1. What should the  question prompt be?
+1. ~~What should the question prompt be?~~
-1. Add home page
+1. Merge home page
    * remove the "..../admin" from README
-1. In README move csv req to top
+1. In README move csv req to top (Kyle)
-1. Add extra info for CSV upload button
+1. ~~Add extra info for CSV upload button~~
-1. Clarify successful test addition response
+1. ~~Clarify successful test addition response~~
-1. Add spaces between first and last names, or commas between last and first
+1. ~~Add spaces between first and last names, or commas between last and first~~
-1. Add flag for ignoring trailing slash in URL
+1. ~~Add flag for ignoring trailing slash in URL~~
-1. Document all URLs to type in the URL bar
+1. Document all URLs to type in the URL bar (Kyle)
-1. Clarify between both csv download buttons(include survey name in the downloaded file)
+1. ~~Clarify between both csv download buttons(include survey name in the downloaded file)~~

 # Requirements
 Python 3.5 or later: https://www.python.org/downloads/